miron77s/open_rsai/README.md

 ### Hardware

-OpenRSAI-Core utilities can be run in both classic and AI modes:
+OpenRSAI project utilities requires the following hardware:

- - Classic mode uses classic machine learning techniques and does not require GPU support.
-The only requirement is at least 16 Gb RAM.
+ - at least 16 Gb RAM;
- - AI mode for inference also require at least NVIDIA GeForce 3060 (minimum 8Gb GPU memory).
+ - NVIDIA GeForce 4090 (24Gb GPU memory);
- - AI mode for buildings' detector training requires NVIDIA GeForce 4090 (24Gb GPU memory) for Yolo configuration, provided in this repository.
-For training on other GPUs modify Yolo configuration file according the following [guide](https://github.com/AlexeyAB/darknet?tab=readme-ov-file#how-to-train-to-detect-your-custom-objects).
- - Both modes require 6Gb of free disk space to download and extract required data on build and install stage.
+ - 50Gb of free disk space to download and extract required data on build and install stage.

 ### System Packages